 Any LTI Instruments that remain unvested at the end of the Performance Period will lapse immediately.
+The Participant is entitled to receive one share for each right that vests.
 The Participant is entitled to receive one share for each option that vests and is exercised.
 The Participant must exercise any vested options within 3 years of vesting.
 After 3 years, any unexercised options will lapse.
 The Board may make an equivalent cash payment in lieu of providing shares to the participant.
 Any cash payment is at the Group's discretion only.
 The Board may determine to implement a cashless exercise arrangement under which, in lieu of paying cash, the Board may permit a participant to pay the exercise price by forfeiting some of the vested options or forgoing some of the shares that would otherwise be allocated to the participant on exercise.